 This step-by-step post and video will teach you how to make perfect hand-cut pappardelle pasta at home with fresh homemade pasta dough.

 In my Beginner’s Guide, you learned how to make fresh homemade pasta dough.
-It’s an all purpose dough which can be used to make a variety of fresh pasta shapes.
+It’s an all- purpose pasta dough which can be used to make a variety of fresh pasta shapes.
 In this post, you’ll learn how to hand-cut fresh pappardelle pasta.
 It takes only minutes to do!
-Serve with my authentic Ragù Bolognese Sauce (pictured below) or this Quick Sicilian-Style Tomato Sauce or Classic Italian Basil Pesto (pesto alla Genovese) for an outstanding meal.
+Serve with my authentic Ragù Bolognese Sauce (pictured below), Quick Sicilian-Style Tomato Sauce or Classic Italian Basil Pesto (pesto alla Genovese) for an outstanding meal.